We wish you many blessings in 2022.

-By working through the H.O.P.E.
-Plan – both collectively and individually, the micro-community created a culture of self-care, which also helps to build resilience.
+By working through their plans – both collectively and individually, the micro-community created a culture of self-care, which also helps to build resilience.
 The self-care for the micro-community members included a wide variety of items, such as getting a flu shot for the first time, having a primary care exam each year, getting an eye and dental exam, providing food for neighbors after surgeries or the loss of family members, calling on birthdays, helping each other keep the micro-community clean and free of trash and also working diligently to ensure those within the micro-community were akin to this new culture.

 The final piece of resilience building is coping strategies.
 By building a supportive network, a sense of competence and a self care routine, the members of the micro-community were thus also building their coping strategies toolkit.